fbpx

 Niacinamide is rapidly becoming a staple ingredient in topical cosmetic care products, like facial acids like glycolic acid.
 But precisely what is it?

-Niacinamide can lessen skin redness and alleviate inflammation brought on by trauma, environmental triggers, or acne.
+Niacinamide reduces skin redness and inflammation caused by various factors such as trauma, environmental triggers, or acne.

-Niacinamide can aid in controlling the sebum production of the sebaceous glands to stop overly oily skin and acne brought on by clogged pores.
+Niacinamide helps regulate sebum production, preventing overly oily skin and acne caused by clogged pores.

-Niacinamide can defend your skin against oxidative stress and UV light exposure.
+Niacinamide protects the skin from oxidative stress and UV light exposure.

 Who needs to take niacinamide?